Dilvar789/resume1/README.md

 # Resume
-I make my resume using html and css.
+I make my resume using HTML,CSS and JavaScript.